State Authorization of Distance Education

 Austin, Texas 78711-2788

-All submitted student complaint forms must include a signed Family Educational Rights and Privacy Act (FERPA) Consent and Release form and THECB Consent and Agreement Form.
+Faxed forms are not accepted.
 Submitted complaints regarding students with disabilities shall also include a signed Authorization to Disclose Medical Record Information form.